University of Memphis: Main Campus

 Flanking the original area of campus to the east are the areas of major research for The Life Sciences and Engineering departments, including J.M.
-Smith Hall, Life Sciences Building and Herff College of Engineering Complex, as well as the College of Education, residing in E.C.
+Smith Hall, the Life Sciences Building, and the Herff College of Engineering Complex, as well as the College of Education, residing in E.C.
 Ball Hall, and the Art Museum of the University of Memphis, located in the Communication and Fine Arts Building.
 The Ned R. McWherter Library, a state-of-the-art library facility and one of the premier research libraries of the Mid-South United States, takes up the eastern part of the campus adjacent to Dunavant Plaza and Emeriti Grove.